rossaddison/yii2-house2house/README.md

     defined('YII_DEBUG') or define('YII_DEBUG', false);
     defined('YII_ENV') or define('YII_ENV', 'prod');

 **Creating migrations on your local machine for the 'migrate' command from pre-exiting auth files.
-If you want to install the auth files using 'migrate' skip this section.**
+If you want to install the auth tables using 'migrate' skip this section.**

 Occasionally you will need to create migrations in order to simplify a process instead of importing a sql file eg. sql_roles_permissions/auth.php or running sql commands from the phpMyadmin SQL section.
 For instance create migrations for: